Shellyspike/Primo/Primo.Python_en.md

    - Buffer size – Buffer size for data exchange.
 Default value: 65535.
    - Time-out – Time-out for the connection with Python in milliseconds.

-### Execute Script Component
+### Execute Script Element

-This component runs the specified Python Script.
+This element runs the specified Python Script.
 Properties:

 1. **Script**:
    - Args
    - Script – Required.
 The text of the script.

-### Add Function Component
+### Add Function Element

 Adds a Python function to the project.
 Properties: